 Each operation returns the result of applying the corresponding operation in Numerics.Generic_Complex_Types to each component of Left and the matching component of Right.
 The index ranges of the result are those of Left.
-The exception Constraint_Error is raised if Left'Length(1) is not equal to Right'Length(2).
+Constraint_Error is raised if Left'Length(1) is not equal to Right'Length(1) or Left'Length(2) is not equal to Right'Length(2).